myStitch14/Grate/README.md

 * `Piggyback` - Allows you to ride other players!
 To mount someone, **have them give a thumbs-up**, and then **grip nearby them**.
 If they **give you a thumbs down** at any point, you'll stop riding them. *Consent is important!*
 * `Telekinesis` - If another player points at you with their grip button pressed, they can pick you up and throw you from afar.
+* `ESP` - Similar to Fireflies, allowing you to see players through walls.
 ### Miscellaneous
 * `Join Grate Code` - Allows you to join a private lobby with other Grate users.
 (This module was changed, formerly being 'Join Bark Code', but it was changed for Grate.)
 * `Settings` - At the top of the *Grate* menu on any page, allows you to change settings for most modules.